vg-lab/NeuroSchemeDocs/source/02-NeuroSchemeUserInterface.rst

 The **Tools** menu provides options to execute and configure the recording feature.

-- **Recorder**: Shows the recorder configuration dialog and starts recording if the user clicks the **Start** button.
+- **Recorder**: Shows the recorder configuration dialog and starts recording if the user clicks the **Start Recording** button.
-- **Advanced recorder options**: Enables or disables additional recorder configuration options.
+- **Advanced recorder options**: Enables or disables additional recorder options in the configuration dialog.

 ^^^^^^^^^
 Help Menu